SudhagarS/dpr/README.md

 # Dpr

 Dpr is the simplest Ruby Http client.
 It lets you do HTTP directly on URL strings.
 If a string can respond to_i and return the integer value of the string or 0 if it is not a integer, then it only makes sense to make it respond to http methods also.
+If you want to do HTTP really fast without much setup or hassle in a pry or IRB session, then Dpr is what you want.

 ## Installation